 A post shared by Bella_Fanucchi (@bella_fanucchi) on

 Corner Canyon Trail is a great place for all experience levels.
 While Corner Canyon (lower) path is a single track, there is only a slight incline to climb.
-There are also more advanced trails that can be accessed, if you happen to have an experienced rider on your hands, just make sure to watch the trail signs closely, as some of the paths are one way.
+If you happen to have an experienced rider on your hands, there are also more advanced trails that can be accessed.
+Just make sure to watch the trail signs closely, as some of the paths are one way.

 View this post on Instagram